skillrepos/diy-gen-ai/labs.md

 ![downloading the model](./images/dga78.png?raw=true "downloading the model")
 ![download progress](./images/dga79.png?raw=true "download progress")

-8. Due to an issue with LM Studio, we can't load the model directly through the *Load model* buttons on the screen, so you can close the download dialogs and the *Mission Control* dialogs for now.
+8. Due to an issue with LM Studio, we can't load the model directly through the *Load model* buttons on the screen, so you can close the download dialogs and the *Mission Control* dialogs after the download is complete.

 ![close dialogs](./images/dga80.png?raw=true "close dialogs")